AbsurdePhoton/image-match-opencv/README.md

 * You can repeat this task many times, images are added only once per folder
 * You can "Clear" the images list to start a new list
 * You can check/uncheck all images, or some of them using the keyword search, or check/uncheck only the selected images, and even invert the selection
-* You can hide the checked images, or even delete the corresponding files
+* You can hide away (exlude) images, or even delete the corresponding files
 * if you double-click an image with the mouse, a new window will appear with a bigger version + some information

 ### "DUPLICATES" TAB